Are You Misunderstood?

 Several factors can cause misunderstanding.

 At the root level, it is usually an issue of how one person perceives another.
 Suppose you are struggling with how to deal with miscommunication in your relationship.

 In that case, there are some steps you can take to help stop the problem from continuing.

 The first step is to know where the miscommunication is headed.
 This usually starts with the initial question.
 How did the misunderstanding begin?
 Was there an underlying reason why the other person perceived things in a way that caused the miscommunication?

 Sometimes miscommunication is about the other person’s worldview, especially if they hold conflicting worldviews.
-If this is true, it can be challenging to get them to see the actual situation in a different light.
+If this is true, getting them to see the actual situation in a different light can be challenging.